VaeterchenFrost/GPUSAT/VisualCodeUsage.md

 ![](/MarkdownImages/CompletingSetup.png)

-This is what the Welcome page looks like now:
+This is how the welcome window looks like today:

 ![](/MarkdownImages/VSCodeWelcome.png)